cjohansen/.emacs.d/README.md

  * Easily add functions to the F-keys with `M-: (f5 <sexps here>)`, example `(f5 (flush-lines "console.log"))`

  * Quickly jump anywhere in the buffer by pressing `fn` plus the starting letter of a word.

+ * Indent and clean up white space in the entire buffer with `C-c n`

  * Watch [emacsrocks.com](http://emacsrocks.com)